 For more on water softening and how it works, see the link at Water Softening.

 H2O Care, Inc. is an established water filtration and testing firm, founded in 1989.
-Offices are located in Middleton, MA and Hudson, MA.
-We can be reached by email at email@example.com or by calling us at 800-539-1100.
+Offices are located in Middleton & Stow, MA.
+Reach us at [email protected] or 800-539-1100.
 See articles published by us in Water Technology Magazines on regional water quality issues at https://publications/.